-- 55. Basu received a letter from the IRS that gave him the choice of (1) paying a proposed deficiency or (2) filing a petition with the U.S. Tax Court.
+55. Basu received a letter from the IRS that gave him the choice of (1) paying a proposed deficiency or (2) filing a petition with the U.S. Tax Court.
 Basu received the:

 - A. 30-day letter.

 - B. 90-day letter.

 - C. Appeals letter.

 - D. Tax adjustment letter.

-- E. None of these.
+- E. None of the above.

 AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
+Level of Difficulty: 2 Medium Topic: IRS Audit Selection

 56. Which of the following courts is the only court that provides for a jury trial?

 - A. Tax Court.

 - B. U.S. Court of Federal Claims.

 - C. U.S. District Court.

 - D. U.S. Circuit Court of Appeals.

-- E. None of these.
+- E. None of the above.